akeneo/pim-api-docs/content/apps/catalogs.md

 ### Troubleshooting

-#### Automatic deactivation on catalogs
+#### Automatic deactivation of catalogs

-When a product selection becomes invalid, e.g. a selected category no longer exists, the PIM automatically disables the catalog.
+When a product selection becomes invalid, e.g., a selected category no longer exists, the PIM automatically disables the catalog.

 In that case, your app receives an HTTP 200 response containing the following payload.